biancashiromoto/python/README.md

 ## 🇺🇸 About this project

 This project consists in a set of programming challenges solved using Python, as well as their unit tests.
-The corresponding challenge files and the challenge's description are in the `challenges` directory, and the tests files are in the `tests` directory.
+The corresponding challenge files and the challenge's description are in the `challenges` directory.

 ## 📝 Installation
 1. Clone the repository `git@github.com:biancashiromoto/python.git`